Risk-Sensitive Agent Compositions: Limitations

 \section{Limitations}

-A limitation of the~\bucketedvar~algorithm is that we require the losses of agents to be independent to obtain tight estimates of the value-at-risk.
-For instance, this is violated when an agent produces a safe trajectory and ends in a state from which the next agent cannot be safe.
-In such cases, we are forced to rely on the inefficient baseline algorithm.
-Yet another limitation of our framework is that we may not always have well defined loss functions that quantify risk like in the case of an LLM agent.
-Here, we may have to rely on LLM-as-a-judge methods or human annotations which can be expensive and noisy.
+A limitation of our algorithm is that we require the losses of agents to be independent to obtain the theoretical guarantee regarding the tightness of the value-at-risk estimates.
+Empirically, however, we observe that it continues to produce tight estimates even without any formal independence guarantees which indicates that we may be able to relax this assumption.
+Regardless, we emphasize that this independence assumption holds when the losses are metrics of the agent behavior rather than task performance which is the case in all our benchmarks and examples.
+Another limitation is that we may not always have well defined loss functions like in the case of an LLM agent and we may have to rely on LLM-as-a-judge methods or human annotations which may be expensive and noisy.
+Lastly, the sample complexity of our method can be high to obtain accurate risk measure estimates.
+However, if our only objective is to find the optimal path without computing risk measures, then online optimization using a multi-armed bandits style approach could be explored.